neurobioinfo/Ensemblux/README.md

 ---
 #### Contributing
-Any contributions or suggestions for improving the scRNAbox pipeline are welcomed and appreciated.
+Any contributions or suggestions for improving the Ensemblex pipeline are welcomed and appreciated.
 If you encounter any issues, please open an issue in the [GitHub repository](https://github.com/neurobioinfo/ensemblex).
 Alternatively, you are welcomed to email the developers directly; for any questions please contact Michael Fiorini: michael.fiorini@mail.mcgill.ca

 #### Changelog
 Every release is documented on the [GitHub Releases page](https://github.com/neurobioinfo/ensemblex/releases).